willy-270/midi-importer/about.md

 ## Mac and Android Users:

-This mod will work, however for now the ui for toggling tracks is broekn and certain parts are uninteractable.
+This mod will work, however for now the ui for toggling tracks is broken and certain parts are uninteractable.